mmomtchev/everything-json/README.md

 # Background (The IT industry's *JSON* problem)

 JSON has become the de-facto standard for automated exchange of data.
 Just like everything else in the JavaScript world, it was never designed by a committee.
-It simply came out of nowhere and slowly replaced what many purists considered to be a superior technology (XML) by extreme simplicity of use and the fact that was so well built-in in JavaScript.
+It simply came out of nowhere and slowly replaced what many purists considered to be a superior technology (XML) by extreme simplicity of use and the fact that was so well built-in in JavaScript *(JSON goes brrrr)*.

 Today, JSON parsing has become a major problem in computing - and many servers spend huge amounts of CPU time doing it.